 The Watertown Daily Times had reported in 1904 that Feeley planned to build “a handsome summer hotel” on the island.
-No other mentioning of Feeley or his plans for Rose Island were found and the property was occupied by Mr. and Mrs. George Emerson of El Paso, Texas, for several years.
+No other mention of Feeley or his plans for Rose Island was found and the property was occupied by Mr. and Mrs. George Emerson of El Paso, Texas, for several years.

 Rose Island Becomes Idle Isle, Summer Home To Adjutant-General J. Leslie Kincaid